SilenusTA/StreamRoller/docs/MESSAGES_DOC.md

   - This is a message sent from the server to an Extension containing it's config
   - to field indicates who it is for
   - data field contains the config
+- CredentialsFile
+  - data will contain the json object containing all credentials stored
 - ExtensionList
   - Server sent message containing a the current list of extensions attached to the server
 - ChannelList